 In addition to the Medicaid waiver, federal and state policy makers are working on other supports for Flint.
-Multiple federal agencies lead by the Department of Health and Human Services, are supporting state and city officials in responding to the crisis in Flint9 Other federal agencies involved include the Federal Emergency Management Agency, the Environmental Protection Agency, the Small Business Administration, the Department of Housing and Urban Development, the Department of Education and the Department of Agriculture.
+Multiple federal agencies lead by the Department of Health and Human Services, are supporting state and city officials in responding to the crisis in Flint10 Other federal agencies involved include the Federal Emergency Management Agency, the Environmental Protection Agency, the Small Business Administration, the Department of Housing and Urban Development, the Department of Education and the Department of Agriculture.
 Key support include help to ensure a safe water supply and to provide immediate access to safe water; help addressing the physical and mental health needs of children and families potentially impacted by lead-contaminated water, assisting the state and city residents to understand the impacts of lead on health and support in responding and recovering from the economic impact of the crisis.
 Specifically, HHS awarded \$500,000 to support Flint directed to two area health centers would share in the funds to improve the screening and care for patients afflicted by Flint's toxic water crisis.
 Additional state efforts are also underway.

-While federal and state authorities have taken other measures to address the immediate public health emergency resulting from the water contamination in Flint, the state is seeking Medicaid waiver authority to address the health effects of potential lead exposure over the longer term.
-The state's waiver application focuses on particularly vulnerable populations including children and pregnant women.
-It also has identified features of Medicaid, such as its EPSDT benefit for children and TCM, which provide comprehensive health care and coordination with other services to minimize and prevent long-term adverse health effects from potential lead exposure.
+While federal and state authorities have taken other measures to address the immediate public health emergency resulting from the water contamination in Flint, the Medicaid waiver will help to address the health effects of potential lead exposure over the longer term.
+The waiver focuses on particularly vulnerable populations including children and pregnant women.
+It includes features of Medicaid, such as its EPSDT benefit for children and TCM, which provide comprehensive health care and coordination with other services to minimize and prevent long-term adverse health effects from potential lead exposure.